Arla Foods: Malaysia

 In Malaysia, Arla is distributed by Lamsoon who also distribute Lion Corporation products.

+Bangladesh

+In Bangladesh, Arla sells its milk powder and milk products under the Dano brand.
+For over 60 years, Dano has been the most popular milk brand in Bangladesh.

 China

 In China, Arla is distributed by Mengniu.

 Japan

 In Japan, Arla was once distributed by Morinaga Milk Industry.
 However, it is now distributed by various small companies.

-Korea
+South Korea

-In Korea, Arla is distributed by Maeil Dairies.
+In South Korea, Arla is distributed by Maeil Dairies.

 Egypt

 In Egypt, Arla is distributed by Juhayna.

 West Africa

 In West Africa, Arla is distributed by Tolaram Group who also distribute Indomie, Nestle, and Colgate.

 United States

-In US, Arla is distributed by Dairy Farmers of America who also distribute Fromageries Bel.
+In the US, Arla is distributed by Dairy Farmers of America who also distribute Fromageries Bel.

 Germany

 In Germany, Arla is distributed by DMK Group.

 United Kingdom

-In the United Kingdom, Arla is distributed by Volac who also distribute Nestle, First Milk and Wilmar.
+In the United Kingdom, Arla is distributed by Volac, which also distributes Nestle, First Milk and Wilmar.